 "Well, you can't control who your children are, but you can certainly support them, am I right?"
 Principal Maldonado's earrings sparkled in the auditorium light (p.160).

-At twelve chapters and 195 pages, George is a relatively quick read for adults, to expand your perspective or to preview before allowing your child to read it.
-It is also suitable for reading together with your child, so you can answer any questions that arise, or out loud to an elementary or middle school classroom.
-It is thoughtfully written, charming, and a good starting point for conversations around gender, acceptance, disappointment, and bullying.
+At twelve chapters and 195 pages, George is a relatively quick read for adults as you expand your perspective or preview it before allowing your child to read it.
+It is also suitable for reading with your child, so you can answer any questions that arise, or to read aloud to an elementary or middle school classroom.
+It is thoughtfully written, charming, and a good starting point for conversations about gender.